ikipatang/mycryptochat/README.md

 ## Features: ##

-    KISS, only 2 buttons : "create a chat room" and "send a message" The encryption is done by your browser, so the server doesn't know what you say Every chat room has an expiration time (15 minutes to ... forever!)
+KISS, only 2 buttons : "create a chat room" and "send a message"<br>
+The encryption is done by your browser, so the server doesn't know what you say<br>
+Every chat room has an expiration time (15 minutes to ... forever!)<br>
-    Data is encrypted/decrypted in the browser using 256 bits AES You can change the encryption key in your browser to set your own key Number of online users on the chat is displayed Uses Vizhash to generate an avatar for each user You can set the chat room to self destroy if more than one person goes on it
+Data is encrypted/decrypted in the browser using 256 bits AES<br>
+You can change the encryption key in your browser to set your own key<br>
+Number of online users on the chat is displayed<br>
+Uses Vizhash to generate an avatar for each user<br>
+You can set the chat room to self destroy if more than one person goes on it<br>

-Based on Zerobin's Javascript code http://sebsauvage.net/wiki/doku.php?id=php:zerobin Also uses Javascript Vizhash of SamEtMax http://sametmax.com/vizhash-js-notre-implementation-libre-de-hash-visuel-utilisant-html5-canvas/
+Based on Zerobin's Javascript code http://sebsauvage.net/wiki/doku.php?id=php:zerobin<br>
+Also uses Javascript Vizhash of SamEtMax http://sametmax.com/vizhash-js-notre-implementation-libre-de-hash-visuel-utilisant-html5-canvas/

 ## Setup ##